-The sister city relationship started in 1961, and the commission began in 1964.
+The sister city relationship started on Dec, 12 1961 in Japan, and was followed the fouding of the Richmond commission on Febuary 10th 1964.

 Twice per year, high schoolers and adult chaperones are exchanged between the two cities.
 Check out the photo around this website for a peek at our program.
 If you are interested in participating, click here.